Please complete your profile! Upload your profile image.

 Arizona: Attorneys must self report their CLE hours.
 A certificate of attendance will be provided for your records.

-Colorado: New York is an approved jurisdiction.
+Colorado: New York is an approved jurisdiction (7.5 CLE Credits).

 New Hampshire: Attorneys must self report their CLE hours.
 A certificate of attendance will be provided for your records.